PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 SYNOPSIS

-Reads an attachment from your locker.
+Reads an attachment from your locker including the data itself.

-PARAMETER FileName
+PARAMETER FileName [string]

+Required.
 The filename of the attachment to fetch.
+Can be passed from the pipeline.

-PARAMETER Raw
+PARAMETER Raw [switch]

-An optional parameter that, when specified, will return the entire PSCustomObject for the attachment.
-Cannot be combined with AsText or Encoding.
+Optional.
+When specified will return the entire PSCustomObject for the attachment.

-PARAMETER AsText
+PARAMETER AsText [switch]

-PARAMETER Encoding
+PARAMETER Encoding [string]

 OUTPUTS

-Outputs the attachment data in byte[] format, or the PSCustomObject if -Raw was specified, or a string if -AsText was specified, or $null if no file was found matching the specified filename.
+Outputs the attachment data in byte[] format, or the PSCustomObject format if Raw was specified, or a

-In this example, we fetch a text file from our locker and convert it to a string using the UTF-8 encoding ourselves.
-The call to Read-PowerPassAttachment returns a [byte[]].
+In this example, we fetch a text file from our locker and convert it to a string using the UTF-8 encoding

 # Get the readme file and convert it to a string